 Strawberry Cheesecake Salad

 I love anything that has to do with cheesecake.
 I mean who doesn’t?
 This is my go to recipe for any get together.
-It is always a huge hit and people are asking for the recipe.
-I love it because it is so easy to make and it makes the most perfect delicious side.
-This salad was very creamy and the mixture of strawberries and bananas went together perfectly.
-This is the perfect salad for any potluck or BBQ and guaranteed to be a hit!
+It’s a huge hit and people are always asking for the recipe!
+I love it because it’s so easy to throw together but is the most perfect side.
+This salad is so creamy and the mixture of strawberries and bananas go together perfectly.
+Each bite is sweet, creamy heaven!

 Now, I can already hear some of you saying… “that’s not a salad!”.
 And you’re right!
 In the traditional cold, chopped vegetable meaning of salad, no, it’s not.
 But in a creamy fruit salad kind of way… absolutely!
 Cheesecake salads are usually made with no-bake cheesecake filling/pudding and frozen whipped topping (such as Cool Whip), then folded together with fresh fruit.
 This version also utilizes some strawberry yogurt to bring even more fruit flavor into the dish!